 What does this mean for your super?

-Movements in super account balances are normal over time.
-This is because markets go up and down, and super balances typically reflect this.
-It’s understandable to feel concerned when headlines emphasise changing market conditions, but it’s important to remember:
+It’s understandable to feel concerned when headlines emphasise changing market conditions but it’s important to remember:

 1. Volatility is normal

-Most of Rest’s investment options are diversified and invest across many countries, industries and asset classes.
-This diversification can help cushion the impact of any single market-impacting event and can help smooth super returns over time.
+Many of Rest’s investment options are diversified and invest across countries, industries and asset classes.
+This diversification can help cushion the impact of single market-impacting events and can help smooth investment returns over time.

-While conflicts can create bumps, long-term retirement savings strategies are designed to withstand periods of uncertainty.
 Your super is geared towards the future – your retirement years.
-Immediate market ups and downs are less significant if you’re looking at a timeline that spans decades.
+It’s a long-term investment that, for many members, continues to be invested for years after they retire.
+Generally, market ups and downs are less significant if you’re looking at a timeline that spans decades.

 4. Professional investment teams monitor events closely

-Super funds continuously assess global risks.
-They adjust portfolios where needed to manage volatility and protect members’ long-term interests - without reacting emotionally to short-term market noise.
+Rest continuously assesses global risks and manages our investment strategy to protect our members long-term interests.
 Trying to guess the best times to get in and out of the market is very challenging, even for professionals.
-By attempting to avoid losses by switching investment options during a market drop, there's a risk of missing out on the recoveries and gains when the market goes back up.
+Attempting to avoid losses by switching investment options during a market drop, can mean missing out on the recoveries and gains when the market goes back up.

 How does Rest manage market volatility?